TimUntersberger/Diplomarbeit/OTAClient/README.md

 ## How to update the firmware

-To update the firmware upload the compiled firmware.elf file in .pio/build/lolin32 to the desired firmware on the website.
+To update the firmware upload the compiled firmware.bin file in .pio/build/lolin32 to the desired firmware on the website.

 ## Usecases